erasmus-university-library/idris-pub/README.rst

 * An institutional repository frontend (storing academic output and student theses)
 * A journal website frontend

+The software is multi-tenant, allowing many repositories to be hosted alongside each other, with the possibility of importing, merging and comparing between repositories.
+Integrations are planned with several bibliographic data providers.

 This is a work-in-progress, research project from Erasmus University Library Rotterdam.

 Setting up Idris API